-As a Master’s Candidate with Design Impact, at Stanford University, I’m exploring and delving into design thinking, design strategy, and design research to find new approaches in creating next generation AI and ML applications, and better understanding and improving human-computer interaction by applying human factors principles and user experience.
+During my Master's of Science in Product Design with Design Impact, at Stanford University, I explored and delved into design thinking, design strategy, and design research to find new approaches in creating next generation AI and ML applications, and better understanding and improving human-computer interaction by applying human factors principles and user experience.

 Majoring in Engineering Psychology (Human Factors) [HFE] at Tufts, it gave me my first experience into merging my love for technology, understanding how things work (as a die hard tinkerer), and bettering people's lives.
 When I wasn't studying, you could find me running around the rugby field, repping students on the Tufts Community Senate at a Latino Community Representative and various working groups, teaching about entrepreneurship, or strutting on the runway for Tufts LUX China Care.
 Enlightened by the interdisciplinary approach by combining applied psychology, mechanical engineering, and computer science, finding to better an experience, app, website, or generating ideas become as automatic as blinking, when interacting with other students, peers, and professors.